wget command

 Configuration

 The command is only available if CONFIG_CMD_WGET=y.
 To enable lwIP support set CONFIG_NET_LWIP=y.
+In this case, root certificates support can be enabled via CONFIG_WGET_BUILTIN_CACERT=y CONFIG_WGET_BUILTIN_CACERT_PATH=<some path> (for built-in certificates) and/or CONFIG_WGET_CACERT=y (for the wget cacert command).

 TCP Selective Acknowledgments in the legacy network stack can be enabled via CONFIG_PROT_TCP_SACK=y.
 This will improve the download speed.
 Selective Acknowledgments are enabled by default with lwIP.